countable-web/open-source-corporation/consulting/README.md

   * Separate quotes or budgets to be completed at different phases and specify the order (priority).
   * The quote should provide a clear scope of functional specification, and list assumptions it is based on in order to simplify determining whether later changes are in scope or not.
   * Use [this template](https://docs.google.com/spreadsheets/d/1Gc_xjX-SnOvQ9QemLBrsYtPrBZISqT4H7qFw_Wkn3Co/edit#gid=0).
+  * The big caveat with providing a quote, is it affects the work outcome.
+It may help keep the team focused on what's promised in the quote, but also may prevent fixing problems we find along the way, or looking into opportunities because of the concern of scope creep.
+This may result in a substantial loss of competitive advantage so we'd encourage our clients to avoid using quotes most of the time.
+Instead, budget 25% of the original budget for a prototype to multiply your knowledge of the problem at hand, and the decide what to do.
+At this point the work will likely be much more clear and incremental.